touchlab/KMMBridge/docs/CONFIGURATION_OVERVIEW.md

 #### GitTagVersionManager

-Versions with git tags.
+Versions with Git tags.
 Increments by one each time.

 ```kotlin
 kmmbridge {